Rothschild family

 During the 19th century, the Rothschild family possessed the largest private fortune in the world, as well as in modern world history.
-The family's wealth declined over the 20th century, and was divided among many descendants.
-Today, their interests cover a diverse range of fields, including financial services, real estate, mining, energy, agriculture, winemaking, and nonprofits.
+The Rothschild family dominated finance in Europe between the 1820s and the 1870s, when their hegemony over European finance was broken by joint stock banks.
+The family's wealth declined over the 20th century and was divided among many descendants.
+Today, their assets cover a diverse range of sectors, including financial services, real estate, mining, energy, agriculture, and winemaking.
+The family additionally has philanthropic endeavours and nonprofits.
 Many examples of the family's rural architecture exist across northwestern Europe.
-The Rothschild family has frequently been the subject of conspiracy theories, many of which have antisemitic origins.
+The Rothschild family has frequently been the subject of antisemitic conspiracy theories.